smart9205/DroneSimulation-Unity_Python_ML/README.md

 Implement a simulator of a quadcopter.
 Specifically:
-- Quadcopter with two cameras in front, in a city setting
+- Quadcopter with two cameras in front for stereo vision, in a city setting
 - Use Unity 3D, with physics
 - Support MAVSDK API
 - Integration with OpenAI Gym, PyTorch